 Three common methods for treating a dental abscess are:

 - Root Canal: If the abscess is not severe, the infected material can be scraped out, and the tooth can be repaired with a crown.

 - Extraction: If the abscess is more severe, the infected tooth will be removed and replaced.

 - Gum Incision: In some cases, an incision is made in the gum to allow the infected tissue to drain out.

 No matter how your dental abscess is treated, you can protect your mouth as it heals, and help prevent future tooth decay by following a regular oral hygiene routine that includes twice-daily tooth brushing and daily flossing.
-The Crest Pro-Health Sensitive + Enamel Shield Bundle includes products that are appropriate to help keep your mouth healthy.
-The product line includes:
+Crest and Oral-B have products that can maintain your dental health.
+These products include:

-- Soft Floss: Flossing your teeth might sound like a painful prospect after treatment for a dental abscess, but flossing is an important part of your oral care routine.
-Oral-B Glide Pro-Health Floss for Sensitive Gums is twice as soft as Glide Original Floss, and is designed to be gentle on sensitive teeth.
+Flossing your teeth might sound like a painful prospect after treatment for a dental abscess, but flossing is an important part of your oral care routine.
+Oral-B Glide Comfort Plus Floss is twice as soft as Glide Original Floss and is designed to be gentle on sensitive teeth.

-- Comfortable Brush: The Oral-B Pro-Health All-in-One Manual Toothbrush extra-soft bristles that remove up to 90 percent of plaque in hard-to-reach areas to help keep your teeth healthy after treatment for a dental abscess.
+The Oral-B Pro-Health All-in-One Manual Toothbrush soft bristles remove up to 90 percent of plaque in hard-to-reach areas to help keep your teeth and gums healthy.